araobp/learning-langchain/README.md

 I test OpenAI, spaCy and Sentence Transformers to generate embeddings.

 Note: spaCy's "en-core-web-lg" and ""ja-core-news-lg"" seems to output embeddings the size of 300 dimensions.
-On the other hand, "en-core-web-trf" does not seem to support embeddings.
+On the other hand, "en-core-web-trf" does not seem to support embeddings because of an interoperability problem with the other packages.

 ## VectorDB